 It is reached from the A61 Ripon to Harrogate Road along a side road called Hell Wath Lane.
 It is only a mile to the south east of Fountains Abbey but there is no direct road route between the two.

 The collective buildings of the hall almost form a quadrangle positioned around a large courtyard green, but what makes the whole site impressive is its situation within an island formed by a surrounding moat.
 It is a rather notable house that deserves to be better known.

 Parts of the building, namely the Great Hall, date back as far as 1280, though the building’s recorded history commences in 1310.
 In that year King Edward II granted John De Markenfield a licence to fortify the house.
 The De Markenfields were a family of prominence who fought at Agincourt, Bosworth and Flodden but as with the Nortons of Norton Conyers, their involvement in the Catholic rising known as the Rising of the North in 1569, brought about their downfall.

-Executions of those involved took place across the north but the Markenfields were fortunate to escape abroad.
+Executions of those involved took place across the north but the Markenfields were fortunate to escape and fled abroad.

 Two days later on December 27 he led them to some waste ground in the valley of the River Skell west of Ripon.
 Here an abbey was established and a prior called Richard was appointed abbot.
 The abbey was named Fountains Abbey because of the springs of water that existed in the area.

 The following year, the abbey adopted the Cistercian way of life and although they struggled in poverty during the early years, the retirement there of Hugh, the Dean of York in 1135, brought considerable wealth to the abbey.

 Fountains Abbey lived in prosperity for much of its history and owned vast areas of land across western Yorkshire as far west as Pen-y-Ghent high in the Pennines.